jperek/rust-challenge-csv/README.md

 I attempted to handle all cases.
 I made the following assumptions:
 * amount value for `available` or `held` can be negative, for example after charging back a deposit transaction with withdrawals in between.
 * `locking` the account means the same as `freezing` the account which means that no withdrawals can be made, deposits and handling disputes works as usual.
+* input transactions do not contain negative amounts

 ## Correctness
 I tried to ensure correctnes of the application through unit tests.
 If I had more time, I'd write more elaborate unit tests and integration tests.